Using Manual Review Properly

-The team will have a variety of tools and methods to assist them in researching and analyzing orders.
+The team should have a variety of tools and methods to assist them in researching and analyzing orders.
 At a minimum, they should be able to perform a reverse lookup to verify the customer’s identity and address, and be given access to customer and order databases to review past activity.
 The team might also be tasked with authenticating orders by calling up the customer or their bank directly.

 The merchant still gets the final say, but at this point they should be able to feel assurance that every reasonable effort has been made to find out whether the order is fraudulent or not.

 What Are the Drawbacks of Manual Review?

 While manual review may be a better way to handle orders that skate on the edge of acceptability than simply placing blind trust in automated systems, it’s far from foolproof and comes with a fairly high increase in overhead costs.
 Manual review can also create bad customer experiences if they take too long to complete.

 Small merchants with low order volume and sufficient available staff may not have any issues doing manual review in-house, but the process does not scale up very well.
 Large, high-volume merchants will likely find themselves looking at outsourcing solutions.

 Another issue with manual review, especially if it’s done in-house, is that it relies on subjective human interpretations that can be just as error-prone as rigid rulesets.

 Each member of your manual review team will develop their own idiosyncratic ways of reading the data and their own personal thresholds for what crosses the line into fraud, and it will take time and experience to develop consistent, reliable judgment.
 Turnover on the manual review team means starting this process over, which leads to outcomes of varying quality.